oVirt/ovirt-site/source/feature/device-custom-properties.html.md

 ##### CRUD

-Add a CustomProperties column to vm_interface for NICs, and a CustomProperties column to images.
+Add a custom_properties column to vm_interface for NICs, and a custom_properties column to images of type TEXT.

 TBD: Check if any views should be updated.